Dutch Schultz: Shooting

 When the first ambulance arrived, medics determined Landau and Rosenkrantz were the most seriously wounded and needed to be taken immediately to Newark City Hospital.
 A second ambulance was called to take Schultz and Berman.
-Berman was unconscious, but Schultz was drifting in and out of lucidity, as police attempted to comfort him and get information.
+Berman was unconscious, but Schultz was drifting in and out of lucidity as police attempted to comfort him and get information.
 Because the medics had no pain relievers, Schultz was given brandy to relieve his suffering.

-When a second ambulance arrived from Newark City Hospital, Schultz gave an intern in the ambulance $3,000 in cash because he thought he was dying and said that it was not going to do him any good where he was going.
-After surgery, when it looked as if Schultz might live, the intern was so worried that Schultz would come back for his cash that he handed in the money.
-Landau and Rosenkrantz refused to say anything to the police until Schultz had given them permission after he had arrived in the second ambulance.
+When the second ambulance arrived from Newark City Hospital, Schultz gave an intern in the ambulance $3,000 in cash because he thought he was dying and said that it was not going to do him any good where he was going.
+After surgery, when it looked as if Schultz might live, the intern was so worried that he would come back for his cash that he handed in the money.
+Landau and Rosenkrantz refused to say anything to police until Schultz had given them permission after he had arrived in the second ambulance.
 Even then, they provided the police with only minimal information.

-At 2:20 am, Otto Berman, the oldest and least physically fit of the four men, was the first to die.
-Abe Landau died of exsanguination at 6 am.
-When Rosenkrantz was taken into surgery, the surgeons were so incredulous that Rosenkrantz was still alive despite his blood loss and ballistic trauma that they were unsure of how to treat him.
-He eventually died from his injuries 29 hours after the shooting.
+At 2:20 am, Berman, the oldest and least physically fit of the four men, was the first to die.
+Landau died of blood loss at 6 am.
+When Rosenkrantz was taken into surgery, the surgeons were so incredulous that he was still alive despite his blood loss and ballistic trauma that they were unsure of how to treat him.
+He eventually died from his injuries twenty-nine hours after the shooting.

 Death

 Schultz received the last rites from a Catholic priest at his request just before he went into surgery.
 He reportedly believed Jesus enabled him to beat an indictment and had promised to convert.
-He lingered for almost one day, speaking in various states of lucidity with his wife, mother, a priest, police, and hospital staff, before he died of peritonitis on October 24, 1935.
+He lingered for almost one day, speaking in various states of lucidity with his wife, mother, a priest, police and hospital staff before dying of peritonitis on October 24, 1935.

-Schultz was permitted interment in the Roman Catholic Gate of Heaven Cemetery in Hawthorne, Westchester County, New York, but at the request of his Orthodox Jewish mother, Schultz's body was draped with a talit, a traditional Jewish prayer shawl.
+Schultz was permitted interment in the Roman Catholic Gate of Heaven Cemetery in Hawthorne, Westchester County, New York, but at the request of his Orthodox Jewish mother his body was draped with a talit, a traditional Jewish prayer shawl.

-In 1941, Charles Workman was convicted of killing Schultz.
+In 1941, Workman was convicted of killing Schultz and was sentenced to life imprisonment.
+He was paroled in 1964.
 The building that housed the Palace Chop House was torn down in 2008.